hjgode/RAC_switch/RAC_switch/readme.txt

 			corrected: on startup all profiles except the primary one are disabled reverted wifi.cs back to deprecated OpenNetCF functions, they do not throw irregular exceptions
+	v003
+		added setting switchOnDisconnect, was enabled by default added settings checkConnectIP
+			if checkConnectIP is true, the app waits for a valid local IP if checkConnectIP is false, the app will only check if desired SSID is associated